Coronavirus (COVID-19) and school admissions

 Local authorities are required to publish co-ordinated admissions schemes for the first entry to schools in their area.
 That means primary schools (reception, a transfer from infant to junior schools, first to middle schools) and secondary schools (middle to high schools and primary to secondary schools).

-Devon County Council’s annual consultation on School Admission and Transport Arrangements will run from Monday 2 November 2020 to Friday 8 January 2021.
+Devon County Council’s annual consultation on School Admission and Transport Arrangements took place between Monday 2 November 2020 and Friday 8 January 2021.
+Policies will be determined by the end of February and published by 15 March.

-This will include its normal round co-ordinated admissions scheme for 2022-23, in-year co-ordinated admissions scheme for 2021-22 and Education Transport Policy for 2022-23 and the admissions policies for individual schools in Devon for 2022-23.
-It will also include a consultation on an Admissions Relevant Area for 2021-23.
+This will include its normal round co-ordinated admissions scheme, in-year co-ordinated admissions scheme, Education Transport Policy and the admissions policies for individual schools in Devon for 2023-24.

-After the consultation, responses will be considered by the Local Authority and by relevant schools.
-A report will be presented to The Cabinet of the Council for its consideration on 12 February 2021.
+After the consultation, responses will be considered by the Local Authority and the admission authority for each school.
+A report will be presented to The Cabinet of the Council for its consideration on 11 February 2022.

 The following schools will also be included: